jsglanz/Envl_Timeseries_4_ways/README.md

 # Quarterly Comparison

-This repo contains code and output for a few of the visuals created for the Smithsonian Marine Station Benthic Ecology Lab's (SMS-BEL) quarterly updates presented during Lake Okeechobee Periodic Scientist Calls and annual reports submitted to the United States Army Corps of Engineers and the South Florida Water Management District.
+This repo contains code and output (in Rmarkdown pdf files) for a few of the visuals created for the Smithsonian Marine Station Benthic Ecology Lab's (SMS-BEL) quarterly updates presented during Lake Okeechobee Periodic Scientist Calls and annual reports submitted to the United States Army Corps of Engineers and the South Florida Water Management District.

 Including: